 Production of such items within the firm is unlikely to be as efficient.
 In general, rates of production are too small to fully realize available economies of scale.
 Only by happy coincidence would the firm's demand for goods of a particular type correspond closely with the most efficient scale of production.
 Likewise, the mix of products needed would correspond with available economies of scope only by coincidence.
-Finally, inhouse production may well operate only intermittently, which means less opportunities to exploit economies from learning by doing.
+Finally, in-house production may well operate only intermittently, which means less opportunities to exploit economies from learning by doing.17

 "Agency" Costs.
 In addition, production in-house means an enterprise (or division) with a protected customer base.
 There is, accordingly, less incentive to improve product quality or efficiency of production.
 Basically, the problem is to make sure the in-house operation performs diligently and in ways consistent with the profitability of the larger enterprise.
-While management oversight can address these
+While management oversight can address these problems, it carries a cost.
+Oversight requires time,

-&lt;sup>18 This is frequently referred to as the "principal-agent problem."
+18 This is frequently referred to as the "principal-agent problem."
 Methods to address it are sometimes grouped as "agency theory."
-Kreps, Besanko.
+See Kreps, Besanko.